SkymindIO/skil-clients/go/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **MetaPost**
-> MetaData MetaPost(ctx, body, deploymentName, modelName)
-This method can be used to set meta data for the current model which is set to the server
+> MetaData MetaPost(ctx, body, deploymentName, versionName, modelName) This method can be used to set meta data for the current model which is set to the server

 ### Required Parameters